CyComponent/CyWiki/README.md

 Subsections contain collections of pages titled to describe content.

-Editing the structure and article content is encourages, as are comments on article content.
+Editing the structure and article content is encouraged, as are comments on article content.